Crouch End Festival Chorus: History and organisation

-In 1984 John Gregson, the director of the then Crouch End Arts Festival, invited David Temple to become the Festivals's music director.
+In 1984 John Gregson, the director of the then Crouch End Arts Festival, invited David Temple to become the Festivals' music director.
 Gregson suggested that the festival should have its own choir and invited Temple to become its chorus master.
 A scratch choir of amateur singers was formed to perform Verdi's Requiem and the choir was given the name Crouch End Festival Chorus.
 Its membership has grown to around 150 singers who rehearse weekly in Muswell Hill and perform at Alexandra Palace Theatre, and at venues across London including the Barbican Hall, Royal Festival Hall, Queen Elizabeth Hall, and Royal Albert Hall.

 CEFC is a charitable company run by a board of trustees elected by its members, with the day-to-day functions of the organisation carried out by a management committee of volunteers from the choir's ranks.
 Members join the choir via a formal audition and all singers are re-auditioned every three years.